“It was the worst of times, it was the best of times…”

 “The 120s are capable of driving the biggest bass systems with ease – up to just under 7kW a channel into 2 Ohms is not to be messed with!
 That said, they have such amazing fidelity that they needn’t be resigned to just bass duties – they sound phenomenal right across the spectrum – this battle is becoming one-sided!”

-Let’s pull in BJ Muller at this point – working for PF Events and in charge of keeping the clashing under control (as much as this is possible).
-Richard left him with the amps, some earplugs and, pushing Paddington into place behind the desk, in case he should shake loose with the LF said,
+Richard left him with the amps, some earplugs and, pushing Paddington into place behind the desk, in case he should shake loose with the LF, said

 “With great power comes great responsibility.
 Please look after these amps.
 Thank you.”